I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 Unresolved Problems Mean Incomplete Learning

-1. As long as there are unresolved problems (not unexplainable problems), it indicates that we have not learned thoroughly.
+- As long as there are still problems that cannot be solved (rather than problems that cannot be explained), it means we have not learned thoroughly.

 Adjusting Theory in Practice

-1. The healing and deliverance theological system is constantly updated because we discover new laws to solve problems.
+- The healing and deliverance theological system is constantly updated because in order to solve problems, we discover new laws.

-2. Our vision, mission, and core values also need to be continuously refined and upgraded.
+- Our vision, mission, and core values also need to be constantly refined and upgraded.
 This is a process of continuously adjusting theory in practice.
 We thank God that we always have unresolved problems, which drive us to continuously learn and progress.

-1. When stumped by a question, we should not feel embarrassed but openly admit that we do not understand, then go and figure it out and come back to inform.
+- When stumped by a question, we should not feel embarrassed, but should frankly admit that we do not understand, then go and find out and come back to inform.

-2. The church is a research and training institution (even referred to as a "company"), whose core goal is to train people to have God's image.
+- The church is a research and training institution (even referred to as a "company"), whose core goal is to train people to have the image of God.

-3. Doing a good job is not "worldly"; that is a "garbage" concept.
+- Doing work well is not "worldly," that is a "garbage" concept.

 IV.
 Measuring Standard: Whether We Are Like Jesus Christ